iai-group/MovieBot/docs/source/usage.rst

                      "sender": {"id": "test_user"},
             },
         )
-   print(r.json())
+   pprint(r.json())
+   >>> {'message': {'attachments': None,
+             'intent': '',
+             'text': 'Hi there.
+I am IAI MovieBot, your movie recommending ' 'buddy.
+I can recommend you movies based on your ' 'preferences.\n'
+                     'I will ask you a few questions and based on your ' 'answers, I will try to find a movie for you.\n' '\n'
+                     '\n'
+                     '\n'
+                     'INSTRUCTIONS\n'
+                     '\n'
-   >>> {'message': {'attachments': [], 'intent': '', 'text': 'Hi there.
-I am IAI MovieBot, your movie recommending buddy.
-I can recommend you movies based on your preferences.\nI will ask you a few questions and based on your answers, I will try to find a movie for you.\n\n\n\nINSTRUCTIONS\n\nTo start the conversation say Hi or Hello, or simply enter you preferences ("I want a horror movie from the 90s").\n\nTo restart the recommendation process, issue "/restart".\n\nTo end the conversation, issue "/exit" or say Bye/Goodbye.\n\nTo see these instructions again, issue: "/help".'}, 'recipient': {'id': 'test_user'}}
+                     'To start the conversation say Hi or Hello, or simply ' 'enter you preferences ("I want a horror movie from the ' '90s").\n'
+                     '\n'
+                     'To restart the recommendation process, issue ' '"/restart".\n'
+                     '\n'
+                     'To end the conversation, issue "/exit" or say ' 'Bye/Goodbye.\n'
+                     '\n'
+                     'To see these instructions again, issue: "/help".'}, 'recipient': {'id': 'test_user'}}

 Please note that in this configuration, the first message must be a `/start` message.